-The Legal Department and the Building Board of Appeals have reviewed the 2020 National Electric Code and state amendments.
+The Legal Department and the Building Board of Appeals have reviewed the 2020 National Electric Code and State amendments.
 The Building Board of Appeals has recommended approval of the NEC to the City Council with the addition of one local amendment, which currently exists.
 The NEC will be in effect on April 1, 2021 and all local jurisdictions are required to adopt, at minimum, the State Code at that time.

-It is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby setting a public hearing for March 23, 2021.
+It is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby adopting on first reading the 2020 NEC with the state and local amendments described above.